 Thankfully, I realized how dumb that was and decided to finally check out one of his novels in May... which led to another one... and another...

 “Pet Sematary” is one bleak book.
 It begins with Louis Creed and family moving from Chicago to the small town of Ludlow, Maine.
 Things go bad quickly for the family, and they only get worse.

-The Creed’s neighbor, elderly Judd Crandall, takes them to creepy place behind their new home — a pet cemetery maintained for decades by local children (with poor spelling skills).
+The Creed family's neighbor, elderly Judd Crandall, takes them to creepy place behind their new home — a pet cemetery maintained for decades by local children (with poor spelling skills).

-After young Ellie Creed’s cat is run over by a passing truck and killed, Judd takes her father Louis beyond the Pet Sematary to a strange patch of ground deep in the forest.
+After young Ellie Creed’s cat, Church, is run over by a passing truck and killed, Judd takes Louis beyond the Pet Sematary to a strange patch of ground deep in the forest.

 The ground was formerly used as a burial site by the Micmac (or Mi’kmaq) people, abandoned after it was turned “sour” by a dark force.

-Louis and Judd bury the cat, Church, here and return home.
+Louis and Judd bury Church here and return home.
 The next day, Church also returns home... but he’s different... sinister somehow...